stefansundin/rssbox/README.md

 To deploy to Kubernetes, see [kubernetes/README.md](kubernetes/README.md).

+A Docker image is available on [Docker Hub](https://hub.docker.com/r/stefansundin/rssbox).

 ### Configuration

 You need to get API keys for the respective services and populate the environment variables, e.g. by using an [.env](.env.example) file.